 - Take advantage of coupons you receive from department stores

 - Cut down on frequent dining out - pack your meals and make coffee at home

 Special Considerations for Medical Students and Residents

 Every medical school determines a total cost of attendance (COA) for their school.
 This is a figure that usually reflects most expenses as well as the maximum financial aid you can receive.
 The COA will be very helpful to you in formulating a budget.
 Request this information from your medical school’s Student Financial Aid Office if it is not reflected on your award letter.

-If you’re currently in residency, and would like to postpone payments on your student loans, you can do so through a mandatory forbearance.
+If you’re currently in residency and would like to postpone payments on your student loans, you can do so through a mandatory forbearance.
 You are eligible for this forbearance on your Direct Unsubsidized Loans, PLUS Loans, and Direct Consolidation Loans during residency.
 After residency, you will need to incorporate your student loan payments into your budget.
-See FIRST’s Postponing Loan Repayment During Residency and the Loan Repayment Options fact sheets for more information.
+See FIRST’s Postponing Loan Repayment During Residency and the Repayment Plans for Federal Student Loans fact sheets for more information.

 More Savings Information